Tawassul: Shia perspective

-Seeking Intercession (tawassul) is accepted and even advised in Shi'a Islam.
+Seeking Intercession (tawassul), similar to the Sunni school of thought, is widely accepted and even advised in Shia Islam.
 Shia Scholars refer to Quranic verses such as 5:3, 12:97 and 12:98 and justify its permissibility.
 During the tawassul prayer Shia Muslims call on the names of Muhammad and the Ahl al-Bayt and use them as their intercessors/intermediaries to God.
 Shias always pray to and only to Allah, but as other Muslims, they accept tawassul as a means of seeking intercession.

 Shia Muslims consider that Tawassul through prophets and Imams is the great justification of wasilah, because they had gain to the high degree of humanity and after death, they are alive and they are blessed by Allah.
 So they are kind of means that people use to gain nearness to Allah.
 Shia Muslim does not consider Tawasull as Bid‘ah and Shirk.
 According to their tenets, when Tawassul is forbidden that people don't attention that these means was created by Allah and their effect is raised from him.

 Shia Muslim visit from grave of Shia Imam and prophets of Allah and consider it as means to gain nearness to Allah.